Gopal Subramanium: Academia

 Subramanium is an academic and scholar whose work primarily concerns legal philosophy, writing on democracy, social inequality, civic education, and the applicability of psychology to legal concepts.

 He is also a psychologist and sociologist, who has long been involved in the research into mental health disorders including clinical depression, Alzheimer's, and schizophrenia.

 In August 2020, Subramanium founded the Subramanium Study Centre in Oxford.
 Located at the Prince of Wales International Centre for SANE Research, it hosts interdisciplinary research, academic, and legal work.
 The Centre seeks to advance the understanding of mental health disorders by “bringing together experts from a variety of fields and providing a foundation for inter-disciplinary collaboration.”

 Among his other scholarly works, Subramanium has contributed to, and edited, "Supreme But Not Infallible: Essays in Honour of the Supreme Court of India", a comprehensive work on the evaluation of the working of the Supreme Court of India, published in 2004 by the Oxford University Press.

 Subramanium is a visiting professor at the University of Delhi.
 He is a frequent lecturer and speaker on law, primarily in the UK and India.
 He has given speeches at both the University of Oxford and the University of Cambridge.
 In 2013, he gave a lecture at the Center on the Legal Profession at Harvard University.

-In October 2021, Subramanium was inducted into the Chancellor's Court of Benefactors at the University of Oxford by Lord Patten of Barnes.
+In October 2021, Subramanium was inducted into the Chancellor's Court of Benefactors at the University of Oxford by Chris Patten.

 Philanthropy

 Subramanium is a benefactor of Somerville College, University of Oxford, where he supports the postgraduate studies of students from India.
 In 2019, he was made a Foundation Fellow of the college.

 At Somerville, he endowed the Gopal Subramanium Scholarships, in honour of his teacher Shri.
 Bharati Tirtha, which funds the postgraduate study of Indian legal policy.
-He also supported Somerville’s choir on their tour of India in 2018.
+He also supported Somerville's choir on their tour of India in 2018.

-Subramanium is a Classical Music Patron at London’s Southbank Centre, an Ambassador of mental health charity SANE, and Honorary Director of the All India Heart Foundation.
+Subramanium is a Classical Music Patron at London's Southbank Centre, an Ambassador of mental health charity SANE, and Honorary Director of the All India Heart Foundation.